The Spiritual System

 - Spirit-wracking will take effect when the priest next performs their daily prayer for spirit.

 In order to become un-spirit-wracked, a priest must atone for their sins.
 This usually means making some major act of atonement, such as going on a quest to seek redemption.
 It is not possible to atone in downtime.
 Atonement is handled by the ref-team.
 The difficulty of atonement may depend on the God in question and on the severity or extent of the breaking of the strictures.

 Note: Becoming spirit-wracked is sometimes self-reffing (the refs are not omniscient).
-If you believe that your character may have broken a stricture, see a ref.
+If you believe that your character may have seriously broken a stricture, see a ref.
 Alternatively, you may choose to take the effects of a spirit-wrack immediately after you feel your character has seriously broken a stricture.
 In addition, if the ref team believes you have broken the strictures, they may spirit-wrack you in downtime.

 - Each God grants access to miracles from a primary domain and 5 auxiliary domains.
 You may only learn miracles from your God’s domains.

 - Miracles are bought as skills.

 - Each miracle from the primary domain requires its level in Spiritual Favor, as well as all previous miracles from the primary domain.

 - Each miracle in an auxiliary domain requires a miracle of the same level from the primary domain, as well as all previous miracles from the same domain.

 - A character may only buy miracles from their deities primary domain and up to 3 auxiliary domains.

 Each God has a list of domains they grant access to.
 A priest may only learn miracles from those domains.
 It is not possible to invent new miracles or learn miracles from other domains.

 To learn a miracle, you must have enough ranks of Spiritual Favour and all previous miracles from that domain.
 Your primary domain miracle for each level will be granted when you buy Miraculous Power.

 A priest may only learn miracles from a maximum of 4 domains: The primary, and up to 3 Auxiliaries.